syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 ![PageButtonStyle](Paging_images/Paging5.png)

-Orientation:
+### Orientation
 SfDataPager allows you to arrange the child elements either horizontally or vertically.
-This can be achieved by using the Orientation Property.
+This can be achieved by using the [Orientation](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Controls.DataPager.SfDataPager~Orientation.html) Property.
 Orientation is an Enum type.
 The following table describes the Orientation enum values.

 <table>
 <tr>